AriRice/WBNU-local-adaptation/README.md

 Step_04_create_genotype_scripts.r -> Uses R script that makes *THREE* slurm array scripts and a bunch of helper text files for genotyping in GATK.
 Requires popmap.txt and wbnu.fasta.fai files for job creation.
 Once the scripts have been made, run them one a time.
 The first one takes several hours.
 Second one takes 2.5 hours.
 Third one takes ~6 hours.

-Step_05_concatenate_vcf_files.sh --> Make this script to concatenate files by chromosome/ scaffold #.
+Step_05_concatenate_vcf_files.sh --> Go into the 03_vcf directory and make this script to concatenate files by chromosome/ scaffold #.
 But before running it, make a vcf_cat.txt file and ONLY include scaffolds that have more than one .vcf and .vcf.indx file.
-If you try to concatenate .vcf files that dont need to be concatenated, you will accidentally overwrite them.
-The script takes ~5 minutes to run.
+If you try to concatenate .vcf files that dont require it, you will overwrite them.
+Takes 5 minutes.